 The English language is full of exciting words for poets, but many people fall into the habit of using the same ones over and over again.
 Here is our top list.

-In poetry, every word is that much more important because poems are usually shorter than free verse works.
-As a poet, it is important to learn common poetry terms and new and interesting descriptive words to include in your work.
-Read on to see our guide of helpful words, including technical words, love words, and sad words for poets.
+Why write poems?
+There are many reasons: for self-expression, as a creative outlet, to express your love to another person, or as a hobby.
+Every word in poetry is important because poems are usually shorter than free verse works.
+As a poet, it is essential to learn common poetry terms and new and interesting descriptive words to include in your work.
+Read on to see our guide of helpful words for poetry writing, including technical words and unique descriptive words that will make your writing stand out in the crowd.
+For more inspiration, check out our list of the best slam poets.

 Contents